Characterizations of graph classes via convex geometries: a survey

-Now, let us show that if $G$ is a toll convex geometry then it contains no asteroidal triple.
+Now, let us show that $G$ contains no asteroidal triple.
 Suppose by contradiction that vertices $a,b,c$ form an asteroidal triple in $G$.
-Consider the walk $W$ from $a$ to $c$ formed by the concatenation of induced paths $P_{ab}$, from $a$ to $b$, and $P_{bc}$, from $b$ to $c$.
+Consider the walk $W$ from $a$ to $c$ formed by the concatenation of induced paths $P_{ab}$, from $a$ to $b$, and $P_{bc}$, from $b$ to $c$, such that $P_{ab}$ avoids $N[c]$ and $P_{bc}$ avoids $N[a]$.
 Note that $a$ is adjacent only to one vertex of $P_{ab}$ and to no vertices of $P_{bc}$.
 Likewise, $c$ is adjacent only to one vertex of $P_{bc}$ and to no vertices of $P_{ab}$.
 Thus, $W$ is a tolled walk from $a$ to $c$ passing through $b$.
 Let $Y=H(\{a,b,c\})$.
 Since $V(W)\subseteq Y$, $b$ is not an extreme vertex of $Y$.
 Analogously, $a$ and $c$ are not extreme vertices of $Y$.
 Since no other vertices of $Y$ are extreme vertices, this implies that $Y$ has no extreme vertices, a contradiction.